Giglio256/SillyTavern-GiglioMachine/README.md

 Discord server for help & support: https://discord.gg/4JvsURcn

-As of March 2026, most comprehensive and advanced Sillytavern extension for managing and analysing lorebook budget and order.
+As of April 2026, most comprehensive and advanced Sillytavern extension for managing and analysing lorebook budget and order.
 Allows to set order of lorebooks via drag & drop.
 Allows to set an individual budget for each lorebook, and multiple lorebooks together.
 Budget can be set in tokens or entries, or percentages of different values.
 Order can be set via drag and drop.
 Folders can be created by dragging the new folder button, for better management.
 A lorebook budget drawer in the native WI UI allows quick access to budget settings.
 There is a search feature to search all lorebooks, and various preview features for budget, order, lorebook contents and assignments.
 Child and parent preset system allows to set a different order and budget for each character, but at the same time apply changes to all characters or a subset of characters at once.